 Delegating responsibility is a fundamental principle of any hierarchy, even if your company culture aims to keep it flat.
 Everyone needs a chance to prove themselves, and that is something only delegating responsibility can achieve.

 Tips for effective delegation

 Effective delegation takes some practice.
 You can’t just hand out work and expect your team to happily get on with any delegated task.
 You need to ensure you’ve given them the right task.
-Successful delegation is about tapping into each individual team member’s talents and enabling to learn new skills along the way.
+Successful delegation is about tapping into each individual team member’s talents and enabling them to learn new skills along the way.

 Here are some top tips on how to manage tasks effectively:

 Everyone has different strengths and weaknesses.
 The members of your team may all collectively work in marketing, for example, but individually they will have different, highly valuable skills.
 It’s your job as an effective leader to recognize these.
 For example, you may want to avoid giving organizational tasks to creative thinkers rather than logical thinkers.
 In doing so, not only are you not utilizing the skill sets of your team, you can also breed resentment, as your team sees that their individual gifts are not being recognized or valued.

 One way of helping avoid this issue is to allow for some level of volunteering.
 Make a to-do list that can be easily shared, edited, and updated.
 Ask your team first of all if they would like to take on any specific task.
 People naturally pick what they know they can succeed in.
 In this way, you can see your team’s best skills in practice and build on that for future delegated tasks.